Chapter Four: (Volume I)

 History is replete with the many wrongs committed toward people and their rightful governments.
 For example, a number of European kings after World War I were forced, by threat of coercion and continued violence, to abdicate.
 When there is true coercion, not by uncertain whim or caprice, any agreement, treaty, abdication or contract becomes void and empty of legal effect.
 It was not free-will that made these kings and sovereign princes bow the knee to their enemies who had overpowered them.
-It was blackmail – the crime of saying, in effect, “Surrender in not enough.
-Unless you abdicate, we will continue to kill our hostages – not just your troops, but your innocent people who get in the way of our desire to subjugate you and force you to do as we say.”
-The Allied armies and politicians refused to accept a number of honest surrenders, because they wanted to force or push Europe into becoming democracies, which was a violation of their sovereign rights as nations.
+It was blackmail – the crime of saying, in effect, "Surrender in not enough.
+Unless you abdicate, we will continue to kill our hostages – not just your troops, but your innocent people who get in the way of our desire to subjugate you and force you to do as we say."
+The Allied armies in World War I and the politicians refused to accept a number of honest surrenders, because they wanted to force or push Europe into becoming democracies, which was a violation of their sovereign rights as nations.
 The threats of the Allies were to be carried out until the monarchs abdicated.
 However, these extorted abdications were invalid since they were made, in effect, at the point of a gun.
 Duress of this magnitude makes abdications and other agreements invalid.
 Hence, these kings were robbed by foul play of their birthright.
 There is no question about what was morally or ethically right or wrong in this situation.
 It is clear that the abdications were null and void.
 Other examples of such wrongs are scattered throughout the pages of history.

 The Right to be Restored in International Public Law